zacnider/entrofhe/README.md

-# EntroFHE — FHE-Native Encrypted Randomness Example
+# EntroFHE FHEVM Example Hub - Learn How to Build Privacy-Preserving Smart Contracts

-A comprehensive collection of standalone, Hardhat-based FHEVM examples demonstrating various concepts and patterns for building privacy-preserving smart contracts using Fully Homomorphic Encryption. **All examples are integrated with EntropyOracle** - a production-ready FHE-based entropy and randomness infrastructure.
+A comprehensive educational collection of **22 standalone, Hardhat-based FHEVM examples** that teach you how to build privacy-preserving smart contracts using Fully Homomorphic Encryption.
+Each example demonstrates **one clear FHEVM concept** with step-by-step code, tests, and documentation.

-**❌ VRF → result is public

-**❌ Commit-reveal → manipulable

-**✅ FHE → entropy is never observable
+## 🎓 What You'll Learn

+This repository teaches you **how to use Zama FHEVM** through practical, hands-on examples.
+Each example focuses on answering **"How do I do this?"** rather than just showing what's possible.

+**Learning Path:**
+- ✅ **Basic Operations**: Learn FHE arithmetic, comparisons, and counters
+- ✅ **Encryption Patterns**: Understand how to encrypt and store values on-chain
+- ✅ **Decryption Patterns**: Learn user decryption and public decryption
+- ✅ **Access Control**: Master FHE permissions (FHE.allow, FHE.allowTransient)
+- ✅ **Input Proofs**: Learn how to handle user-provided encrypted inputs
+- ✅ **Common Pitfalls**: See what NOT to do and why
+- ✅ **Handle Management**: Understand symbolic execution and handle lifecycle
+- ✅ **Real-World Patterns**: Advanced examples like lotteries, NFTs, and token swaps

 ## 🎯 Overview

-This repository provides a complete set of FHEVM examples organized by category, with automated scaffolding tools, comprehensive tests, and auto-generated documentation.
-Each example is a standalone Hardhat project demonstrating one clear FHEVM concept **with EntropyOracle integration** for encrypted randomness.

-### 🔑 Key Feature: EntropyOracle Integration

-**All 22 tutorial examples** demonstrate how to integrate and use **EntropyOracle** - an on-chain entropy oracle that provides cryptographically secure randomness using FHE technology.
-Unlike traditional VRF solutions, EntropyOracle keeps seeds encrypted at all times, ensuring maximum privacy and security.

-**EntropyOracle Features:**
-- 🔒 **FHE-Based Privacy**: Seeds and entropy remain encrypted on-chain
-- 💰 **Low Cost**: Only 0.00001 ETH per entropy request
-- 🛠️ **Developer-Friendly**: Simple interface for easy integration
-- ⛓️ **On-Chain**: No external dependencies or oracles
-- 📍 **Deployed on Sepolia**: `0x75b923d7940E1BD6689EbFdbBDCD74C1f6695361`
+This educational hub provides **22 standalone example repositories**, each teaching a specific FHEVM concept.
+Every example is:

+- ✅ **One repo per example**: Each example is a **separate GitHub repository** (managed as Git submodules)
+- ✅ **Standalone Hardhat project**: Complete, independent project you can clone and learn from
+- ✅ **Real-world context**: Examples use a practical use case (encrypted randomness) to teach FHEVM concepts
+- ✅ **Step-by-step**: Clear code, comprehensive tests, and detailed documentation
+- ✅ **Automated scaffolding**: CLI tool to generate examples and learn the structure

+### 📚 Teaching Approach: Learning Through Examples

+**All 22 examples** use a practical scenario (encrypted randomness/entropy) to teach FHEVM concepts.
+This approach helps you:

+1. **See FHEVM in context**: Learn how FHE operations work in real applications
+2. **Understand patterns**: Each example demonstrates a specific FHEVM pattern
+3. **Learn best practices**: See correct usage and common mistakes side-by-side
+4. **Build confidence**: Start with simple examples and progress to advanced patterns

+**Example Structure:**
+- Each example demonstrates **one FHEVM concept** (e.g., "How to use FHE.allow for user decryption")
+- All examples use the same practical context (encrypted randomness) so you can focus on learning FHEVM, not the domain
+- Tests show both **correct usage** and **common pitfalls**
+- Documentation explains **why** each pattern works, not just **what** it does

-## ✨ Features
+## ✨ Learning Tools

-- **🛠️ CLI Tool**: Interactive command-line tool (`entrofhe-cli`) to generate EntropyOracle-integrated examples instantly
+- **🛠️ CLI Tool**: Interactive command-line tool (`entrofhe-cli`) to generate example projects and study their structure
-- **Automated Scaffolding**: TypeScript CLI tools for generating example repositories
+- **Automated Scaffolding**: TypeScript scripts showing how to structure FHEVM projects
-- **Comprehensive Tests**: Test suites showing both correct usage and common pitfalls
+- **Comprehensive Tests**: Test suites teaching correct usage patterns and common mistakes
-- **Documentation Generator**: Auto-generates GitBook-compatible documentation from code annotations
+- **Documentation Generator**: Auto-generates educational documentation from code annotations
-- **Base Template**: Reusable Hardhat template for quick example creation
+- **Base Template**: Learn from a well-structured Hardhat template based on Zama's official template
-- **Category Organization**: Examples organized by concept (basic, encryption, decryption, etc.)
+- **Category Organization**: Examples organized by learning path (basic → advanced)
-- **Developer Guide**: Complete guide for adding new examples and maintaining the hub
+- **Developer Guide**: Learn how to create your own FHEVM examples

 ## 📋 Requirements